ComScore

 11. Mango

-Mangoes contain vitamin A, C, B6 and E—not to mention tons of antioxidants.
-Toss your dog a small piece with no skin or pit for a delicious, nutritious treat.
+Mangoes contain vitamins A, C, B6 and E—not to mention tons of antioxidants and fiber.
+Dr. Fossum warns that a mango’s high sugar content means dogs with diabetes or pancreatitis shouldn’t eat it.
+Toss your dog a small piece with no skin or pit (which contains cyanide and is a choking hazard) for a delicious, nutritious treat.

 what fruits can dogs eat oranges